What is a Form 6 in Real Estate?

 1. Consistency with the original contract: The amendment cannot contradict the fundamental purpose and terms of the original agreement.

-2. Legal compliance: The amendment must align with relevant legislation and contract law principles.
+2. Legal Compliance: The amendment must align with relevant legislation and principles of contract law.

 Validity depends on the following: